Stable developmental patterns of gene expression without morphogen gradients: Methods

 \subsection{Perturbation experiments}

 Simulations starting from perturbed initial conditions were performed directly via the GGG simulator.
 First the systems were relaxed to representative states within the metastable basin for a simulated time of $t_{relax}=30~\unit{min}$.
 The final states of these runs then were post-modified according to the following two protocols: \begin{enumerate} \item ``\GC expansion'': starting from mid-embryo the central \GC protein domain was expanded as follows: the configurations in the nuclei just posterior to mid-embryo were copied and used to overwrite configurations in the subsequent $\Delta$ rows in the axial ($z$-) direction of the cylinder.
 The original configurations were stored and for each nucleus at row $z_i > N_z/2+\Delta$ (counting from the anterior) the configuration was overwritten by the original configuration at $z_i-\Delta$.
-The posterior-most nucleus was exempted from overwriting to preserve pinning. \item ``\GA expansion'': here the anterior \GA protein domain was enlarged at the expense of the \GC protein domain.
+The posterior-most nucleus was exempted from overwriting to preserve pinning.

+\item ``\GA expansion'': here the anterior \GA protein domain was enlarged at the expense of the \GC protein domain.
 To this purpose we applied the same copy-paste procedure as above starting form $z_i=5$, however only nuclei up to mid-embryo ($z_i \leq N_z/2$) were overwritten by the original configurations at $z_i-\Delta$. \end{enumerate} $\Delta$ quantifies the severity of perturbation.
 We found that $\Delta<4$ results in changes to the pattern that were hard to distinguish from noise, while for $\Delta > 12$ perturbations were large enough to induce immediate pattern destruction with high probability.
-We therefore limited systematic tests to pertubations with $\Delta\in\lbrace 4, 8, 12 \rbrace$.
+We therefore limited systematic tests to perturbations with $\Delta\in\lbrace 4, 8, 12 \rbrace$.
 Starting from the perturbed initial conditions simulations were continued for $t_{sim}=20~h$ and snapshots of the current configurations in all nuclei were written out with an acquisition interval of $10~\unit{min}$ (simulated time).
 10 samples starting from 10 different perturbed initial conditions were produced for each set of parameters.

 In order to overcome the difficulties of boundary detection we quantified the motion of protein domains by tracking their center of mass (CoM) along the $z$-axis of the cylinder.
 For each considered gene $G$ we define the CoM $z_G$ as